nicksmith100/milestone-project-1/README.md

 ### Media

-- All Images were created by the developer.
+- All Images were created by the developer except:
+  - Primary image on About page taken by [Eleanor Jane Weddings](http://eleanorjaneweddings.co.uk/)
+  - Primary image on Booking page from [Freepik](https://www.freepik.com/free-photo/desk-office-with-objects_3369397.htm)
+  - Primary image on 404 page by Glenn Carstens-Peters on [Unsplash](https://unsplash.com/photos/IMRuLuNnFw4)

 ### Acknowledgements

-- My Mentor for continuous helpful feedback.
+- My Mentor Rory Patrick Sheridan for many helpful pointers, including providing an [example README](https://github.com/Ri-Dearg/horizon-photo/blob/master/README.md) which has provided a useful template for this document.

-- Tutor support at Code Institute for their support.
+- Our Cohort Facilitator Iris Smok for providing helpful guidance on project requirements throughout.